mkijowski/ceg3400/SYLLABUS.md

 * Generative AI policy

- You are not permitted to use generative AI tools for any work for this section of this course.
+ You are not permitted to use generative AI tools for any non-coding work for this course.
 This includes the use of popular tools like ChatGPT, Midjourney, GitHub Co-Pilot, as well as all other tools built on generative AI technologies.
-Due to the nature of this course, the professor can only fairly and accurately evaluate work that is not assisted by generative AI.
-Use of generative AI for assigned work in this course will be considered a violation of the university’s academic integrity policies.
+ Use of generative AI for lab writeups or other non-coding work in this course will be considered a violation of the university’s academic integrity policies.
  If you have any questions about whether or not use of a particular tool or technology is allowed, check with your instructor first.

 ---